 Director: Hannah Illingworth

-Will be sound techs, stage managers and venue managers in the lead up to the festival.
+Sound Techs, Stage Managers and Project Producers in the lead up to the festival.

-Enter Darwin Fringe Stage Right.
-By 2014 they had a program, a crocodile, a team and just over 20 events.
+Enter Darwin Fringe, stage right.
+By 2014, they had a program, a crocodile, a team and just over 20 events.
 Things just kept getting better and better as the community came on board.
-2016 saw 80 individual performances from just over 50 shows which has grown to 180 performances from 100 shows in 2019.
+2016 saw 80 individual performances from 50+ shows, which by 2019 had grown to 180 performances from 100 shows.
 After 5 strong years of giving sweat, blood and glitter, Cj Fraser-Bell moved onto their next career journey leaving Hannah Illingworth and Tamara Howie to steer the ship.
 It was then, at the end of 2019 that Tamara moved onto greener more German pastures (she moved to Berlin) leaving Hannah to carry on.

-Nowadays the Darwin Fringe has become the biggest independent arts platform in the Top End offering audiences 10 days of unique low-cost experiences in July.
-2020 will be the first year ever that the Darwin Fringe will offer a Professional Development program in October as well as the revised Festival in July.
+Nowadays, the Darwin Fringe has become the biggest independent arts platform in the Top End offering audiences 10 days of unique low-cost experiences in July.